Expedition in Nepal

 - Equipment: All necessary camping equipments, kitchen utilizes upto higher camp for members, staffs and common climbing equipment such as ropes, ice screws, ice bar, pitons, etc.

-- Accommodation: 6 night’s hotel accommodation in a tourist class hotel in Kathmandu and 43 nights lodges/tent during trekking and expedition period.
+- Accommodation: 6 night’s hotel accommodation in city and 43 nights lodges/tent during trekking and expedition period.

-- Food: Full board on teahouse/tented [/lieakfast, lunch and dinner] during the trekking and expedition upto Lhotse base camp and 6 /lieakfasts and one farewell Dinner in Kathmandu.
+- Food: Full board on teahouse/tented [Breakfast, lunch and dinner] during the trekking and expedition upto Lhotse base camp and 6 breakfasts in city.

 - Original entry visa into Nepal